WALEKHWAPHILIP/BIVGS/README.md

 ---

-## 📄 Sample & Extended Demo Users

-These accounts are preloaded and mapped to specific dashboards for easy testing.

-## 📑 Appendix A: Sample User Credentials for BIVGS Testing
+## 📑 Sample User Credentials for BIVGS Testing

 All users below share the **default password**: `@0BusiaKenya`

+> These accounts are preloaded and mapped to specific dashboards for easy testing

 ---